CenturyLinkCloud/PublicKB/Database/rdbs-mysql-connecting-over-ssl.md

   "contentIsHTML": false
 }}}

-<strong>The AppFog service was retired on June 29, 2018.
-The AppFog Platform-as-a-Service is no longer available, including all source code, env vars, and database information. </strong>

 ### Audience
 This article is to support customers of Relational DB Service, CenturyLink's MySQL compatible database-as-a-service product.
 The steps below are for customers using Relational DB Service through the Control Portal.